gowthamprakash-git/Simulation_of_Ball_Movement/README.md

-in this project, has two ball moving forward and backward with using javascrpit.
+in this project, has two ball moving forward and backward with using javascript.

 To run the project, 1: drag the file into the web browser